ustwo/mongolabkit-swift/README.md

 ### Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for swift and Objective-C, which automates and simplifies the process of using 3rd-party libraries like SwiftMongoLabKit in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for swift and Objective-C, which automates and simplifies the process of using 3rd-party libraries like MongoLabKit in your projects.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods